0115 964 7740 - law@curtisparkinson.com

 A Good Move?

-The reaction to the news has been mixed, so time will tell.
+The reaction to the news has been mixed so that time will tell.

-On the one hand, saving on stamp duty tax is a big help to the young, but funding a deposit remains their biggest major obstacle.
+On the one hand, saving on stamp duty tax is a big help to the young.
+However, funding a deposit remains their biggest obstacle.
 Furthermore, there are strong indicators (as the OBR has stated) that this tax cut will force house prices up.

 Please note that all views, comments or opinions expressed are for information only and do not constitute and should not be interpreted as being comprehensive or as giving legal advice.
 No one should seek to rely or act upon, or refrain from acting upon, the views, comments or opinions expressed herein without first obtaining specialist, professional or independent advice.
 While every effort has been made to ensure accuracy, Curtis Parkinson cannot be held liable for any errors, omissions or inaccuracies.